GENERAL INFORMATION: 503-823-7404

 Lead Exceedance 2016

-The Water Bureau reduces corrosion of lead and provides resources through partnerships in the community.
+The Water Bureau reduces corrosion of lead in household plumbing and provides resources through partnerships in the community.

 Flushing your water, low-lead fixtures, and filters can reduce exposure to lead in water.

 Additional regulatory communications